Wrapped Up In Stories

 Let our homes be filled with what matters most, our family, our friends and the things that connect us.

-Let the art on the walls make you smile.
+Let the art on the wall make you smile.
 And if it doesn’t, change it.

 Sharpen your pencil and start over.